-Data Sharing Requirement for Traumatic Brain Injury or Psychological Health Human Subjects Research: The CDMRP intends that information, data, and research resources generated under this funding opportunity be made available to the research community (which includes both scientific and consumer advocacy communities) and the public at large.
+Required Data Sharing for Traumatic Brain Injury or Psychological Health Human Subjects Research: The CDMRP intends that information, data, and research resources generated under this funding opportunity will be made available to the research community (including both the scientific and consumer advocacy communities) and the public at large.
 Note that the CDMRP will not serve as the government sponsor or signatory on any data-sharing agreements.
-For additional guidance, refer to the General Application Instructions, Appendix 2, Section L.
+For additional guidance, refer to the General Submission Instructions, Appendix 2, Section L.